Sarah Connor (Terminator): Alternate ending

 The alternate ending for Terminator 2: Judgment Day, available on the Ultimate Edition DVD and the Skynet Edition Blu-ray, shows Sarah alive and well 30 years after the primary events of the film.
 She is an elderly grandmother and John is a Senator in a world in which Skynet was never able to start its war on humanity.

 Terminator 3: Rise of the Machines (2003)

 Sarah Connor has died from leukemia before the events of the 2003 film.
-She is mentioned by her son John (Nick Stahl) and the T-101 (Schwarzenegger).
-She lived long enough to see the 1997 "Judgment Day" pass without incident, and was cremated in Mexico where her ashes were spread out to the sea.
-Never truly believing they had beaten Skynet, her friends stored a cache of weapons in a casket for John to find in the event that Judgment Day was not averted and the Terminators returned, in accordance with her will.
+Her son John (Nick Stahl) mentions that they were living in Baja, Mexico when she was diagnosed.
+Her doctor gave her six months to live but she fought the disease for three years, long enough to see the 1997 "Judgment Day" pass without incident.
+John hit the road on the day Sarah died, and she was cremated in Mexico where her ashes were spread out to the sea.
+Never truly believing they had beaten Skynet, her friends stored a cache of weapons in a casket in a niche at a Los Angeles mausoleum for John to find in the event that Judgment Day was not averted and the Terminators returned, in accordance with her will.
+The T-850 (Schwarzenegger) gathered all the weaponry and had to hide John in the casket from police before reuniting with Kate (Claire Danes).